youssef-attai-fcai-cu/fawry-clone/README.md

 There are two types of users who can use this system:

-1. Normal users
+1. Normal user
-2. Admins
+2. Admin

 #### Normal user

 This user can pay for the services provided by the different service providers in the system.
-They have a wallet which they can use in payment, and they can issue refund requests for payment transactions they make.
+They have a wallet which they can use in payment, and they can issue refund requests for the payment transactions they make.

 #### Admin

-This user can respond to refund requests made by normal users, they can add discounts to the available services, and see all transactions made by normal users.
+This user can respond to refund requests made by normal users, they can add discounts to the available services, and see all recorded transactions.

 #### Features